 - Bedrooms are large enough to fit a bed and at least enough room for two nightstands.

-- Plenty of places to store things.
+- Have Plenty of Places to Store Things.

-- Open space in the bathrooms and kitchens.
+- Open space in the bathrooms and kitchens

-- Railing on both sides of the staircases if you have stairs.
+- Railing on both sides of the staircases if you have stairs

 - Pick a home in a central location to where you shop.